turingschool/front-end-curriculum/projects/module-3/stretch.md

 * [Makeup](https://makeup-api.herokuapp.com/)
 * [Dandelion - Semantic Text Analytics](https://dandelion.eu/docs/)
 * [Jemendo Music](https://developer.jamendo.com/v3.0) - stay away from editing a private user's data as this will require OAuth, which is too much to take on for this project
-* [Board Game Atlas](https://www.boardgameatlas.com/api/docs/) - stay away from writing data for a user as this will require OAuth, which is too much to take on for this project
 * [Cards](http://deckofcardsapi.com/)
 * [Dungeons and Dragons](https://www.dnd5eapi.co/docs/)
 * [Paleontology](https://paleobiodb.org/data1.2/)